pombreda/lepl/doc-src/manual/implementation.rst

 `Frost and Hafiz 2006 <http://www.cs.uwindsor.ca/~hafiz/p46-frost.pdf>`_
-observed that there is a natural limit to the number of times left recursion can be meaningful, which is the length of the remaining input (since you have to consumer `something` each time round).
+observed that there is a natural limit to the number of times left recursion can be meaningful, which is the length of the remaining input (since you have to consumer *something* each time round).
 They therefore recommended extending the simple cache with a counter that blocks recursion past that depth.

 This approach is implemented in `LMemo()
 <api/redirect.html#lepl.matchers.memo.LMemo>`_ which makes Lepl robust to
 left--recursive grammars.

+However, the implementation is non-trivial.
+In particular, each occurrence of a matcher in the DAG needs to be curtailed separately.
+Since matchers are pure they are often references in multiple places; this conflicts with the need to treat each location as a distinct entity and so some care is needed to duplicate appropriate nodes when rewriting (the end--user does not need to worry about this, but it makes implementation and testing more difficult).

 .. index:: rewriting, graph, flattening